Skip to Content

 Special Report, Parts 1, 2: Consumer alert in Crook County; Prineville car dealership under fire, accused of scams

-(Update: Adding Part 2 of Special Report)
+(Update: Adding video for Part 2 of Special Report)

 PRINEVILLE, Ore.
 (KTVZ) -- The owner of a Prineville car dealership is under fire after claims he's scammed several clients selling their vehicles.